By the end of the course, you should be able to write your own complex desktop applications

 PyDataMan is complete!

 Creating a Setup Wizard for Application Distribution

-Despite friends' suggestions to move to C# and/or other .NET languages, stuck with Python determined to build high-quality desktop apps using it.
-Thought to be crazy at first, now well respected in the circle of friends.
+A self-taught developer who loves to experiment with different languages and frameworks.
+Despite suggestions to move to C# and/or other .NET languages, stuck with Python determined to build high-quality desktop apps.

 Python is very simple, yet incredibly powerful programming language.